 Gradually stir in the flour.
-If you are using a stand mixer, use your dough hook.
-If mixing by hand, continue to use a wooden spoon or spatula.
-Add flour until your dough is soft enough to handle, usually when it can easily pull away from the sides of your bowl.
+If using a stand mixer, use your dough hook.
+If mixing by hand, continue to use a wooden spoon.
+Add 1 cup of flour, stir, and allow dough to come together until all of the flour has been added.
+It may still be shaggy, but it should pull away from the sides of the bowl fairly easily.

-Spray your bowl with non-stick spray and place the dough ball into the bottom of the bowl.
+Spray the same bowl with non-stick spray or olive oil and place the dough ball into the bottom of the bowl.
 Flip the dough ball over to coat the top, and then cover the bowl with a lid or towel and place in a warm environment.
-I like to heat my oven to 200ºF, turn it off, then leave the door cracked with the bowl inside.
+I like to heat my oven to 200ºF (93ºC), turn it off, then leave the door cracked with the bowl inside.
 Allow dough to rise until double in size, about 90 minutes.

 Spray a loaf pan with non-stick spray.
 Set aside.

-When you are ready to bake the bread, set the rack to the middle position in the oven and preheat it to 350ºF.
-Bake the loaf for 35-45 minutes or until the top is golden brown.
+When you are ready to bake the bread, set the rack to the middle position in the oven and preheat it to 350ºF (177ºC).
+Bake the loaf for 40-45 minutes or until the top is golden brown.
 Allow to cool on a wire cooling rack at least 15 minutes before turning out and serving.
-Loaf can be served warm or room temperature.
-Leftovers stay fresh, covered tightly at room temperature, up to 5 days.
+Loaf can be served warm or room temperature, and we enjoyed ours with additional pesto for dipping.
+Leftovers stay fresh, covered tightly in the refrigerator, up to 5 days.
 Loaf freezes well, up to 3 months.
 Wrap tightly.
 Thaw in refrigerator overnight.

 Notes